-The School Leader shall appoint an Academy wellness committee that includes parents, students, representatives of the Academy food authority, educational staff (including health and physical education teachers), mental health and social services staff, school health professionals, members of the public and Academy administrators to oversee development, implementation, and periodic update of the wellness policy.
+The School Leader shall appoint an Academy wellness committee that includes parents, students, representatives of the Academy food authority, educational staff (including health and physical education teachers), mental health and social services staff, school health professionals, members of the public and Academy administrators to oversee development, implementation, evaluation and periodic update of the wellness policy.
 The Wellness Committee shall be an ad hoc committee with members recruited and chosen annually.
+Academy-level health advisory teams may assist in the planning and implementation of these Wellness initiatives.